sannae/the-notebook/docs/dev/git.md

 > Being HEAD on NEW_BRANCH, rebases NEW_BRANCH on top of main
 > Basically it detaches all the commits after the last common commit and reattaches them on top of the destination branch git rebase main

+> Start an interactive rebase to rewrite the commit history, starting from the reference of the remote branch (origin/master)
+> For each one of the steps, several options are provided to squash commits, change commit messages, etc. git rebase -i origin/master

+### git reflog

+> Gives the log of the actions performed on the reference HEAD
+> It is useful to retrieve the hashes of detached commits git reflog HEAD

+### git revert

+> Creates a new commit containing the opposite of the changes contained in the commit specified by the hash, then moves HEAD to it git revert afd7d06486650803c9a1d5bd4ec18c7fe7eb0328

 ### git tag